 - Hebrew versions of the Standard, Short, and Very Short CBQ, translated by Andrea Berger

-- An Italian version of the Short CBQ, plus long form effortful control items and extra scales translated by Giada Matricardi
+- Italian versions of the Short and Very Short CBQ, plus long form effortful control items and extra scales translated by Giada Matricardi

 - Japanese versions of the CBQ Standard and Short Forms and additional scales, translated by Emiko Kusanagi